How to Make a Complaint

 Who else can I contact?

-If you have an unresolved complaint that has already been raised with your financial services provider and your complaint is outside the scope of the Channel Islands Financial Ombudsman, you may consider contacting the Bailiwick's mediation group.
+If you have an unresolved complaint that has already been raised with your financial services provider, and your complaint is outside the scope of the Channel Islands Financial Ombudsman, you may consider contacting an advocate (lawyer) practicing in the Bailiwick of Guernsey.
+A current list of advocates is available from the Guernsey Bar website.

 Should I also contact the Commission?

 The Commission is concerned when someone has a complaint against one of its licensees and treats all complaints against entities for which it has regulatory oversight seriously.
+Information about unresolved complaints can be helpful in highlighting shortcomings within regulated firms, as it may indicate flaws in their policies and/or procedures, and the Commission may decide that your complaint raises conduct, financial crime, or prudential concerns which we can then act to correct.

 What can the Commission do?